ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v36.md

 Application programming interfaces (APIs) are now available for the following services: HyTrust CloudControl (HTCC), Juniper vSRX, and vRealize Operations and Log Insight.

 Documentation for new REST APIs is available in the *Reference* section.
-For more information, see [VMware Solutions API reference](https://cloud.ibm.com/apidocs/vmware-solutions).

 ## New and updated documentation
 {: #relnotes_v36-updated-doc}

 * Documentation is now provided about managing your data when you use {{site.data.keyword.vmwaresolutions_short}}.
 For example, what data is stored and encrypted, how to protect your sensitive data, and how you can delete any stored personal data.
-For more information, see [Securing your data in {{site.data.keyword.vmwaresolutions_short}}](/docs/vmwaresolutions?topic=vmwaresolutions-data-security-mng-data).
 * VMware Solution Shared video tutorials are now available in the **Related links** sections of the VMware Solution Shared and learning resource topics.
-For more information, see [VMware Solutions Shared videos](https://www.youtube.com/playlist?list=PLIsX_jY0PwvU4fJ28go4QOau2xdHLXvmE){:external}.

 ## User interface updates and enhancements
 {: #relnotes_v36-ui}

 The user interface is updated and provides the following enhancements:

 * {{site.data.keyword.cloud_notm}} data center regional pricing is available as a list in the **Pricing Plans** section of the **About** tab for VMware Solutions Shared instances.
 Use the {{site.data.keyword.cloud_notm}} Cost Estimator to compare the price difference for each region.
-For more information about comparing prices, see [Estimating your costs](/docs/billing-usage?topic=billing-usage-cost).
 * When there are new notifications for your system status or user actions, a red dot indicator is displayed along with **Notifications** on the left navigation pane in the {{site.data.keyword.vmwaresolutions_short}} console.
 * On the instance details page, the tags that were specified for search and identification of the instances are displayed next to the instance status.
 * When you order instances, clusters, and licenses, the instance name, cluster name, and license name are set to a default value as follows: